• THE GEORGETOWN FOOTBALL HISTORY PROJECT

 If there were ten referees, it is likely that a large number of the College participated in the sport.
 Ten was a sizable number of any kind at this time; Georgetown graduated just seven students in 1875, and the entire preparatory and collegiate population numbered just 196 that year.

-The first year of games went without any coverage, at least not in the College Journal, which served as the de facto chronicle of Georgetown in the years before The HOYA debuted in 1920.
 By 1875, the Football Association scheduled three intramural games and they received dutiful coverage.
 Agar served as vice president for a second term in 1875, with Enoch Abell (C'1877, G'1889) as secretary and Arthur Hood as Treasurer.

 "The first game of football between the Junior and Senior classes took place November 18.
 Victory perched on the banners of the Seniors.
 Despite the odds against them the Juniors fought or, rather, kicked nobly.
 Timmins captained the Seniors; Condon the Juniors.